 A basic rule of thumb is that while the phrases 'Dark Web' or 'Deep Web' are typically used by tabloid newspapers to refer to dangerous secret online worlds, the 'Dark Internet' is a boring place where scientists store raw data for research.

-How to access the Dark Web
+How to get on the Dark Web

 Technically, this is not a difficult process.
 You simply need to install and use Tor.
 Go to www.torproject.org and download the Tor Browser Bundle, which contains all the required tools.
 Run the downloaded file, choose an extraction location, then open the folder and click Start Tor Browser.
 That's it.